-- Routine Patient Care. - Provide oxygen. - Remove rings or other bands which may become tight with local swelling. - Immobilize bitten extremity. - В - Minimize venom absorption by keeping bite area still and patient quiet.
-Apply lymphatic band 2-3" above bite.
-(Lymphatic band should be at least 1" wide and allow 2 fingers to be easily inserted under the band.) - Mark time and extent of erythema and edema with pen. - Transport promptly for definitive observation and treatment. - Do not use ice or refrigerants. - Consider ALS for systemic symptoms or pain control
+- Routine Patient Care. - Provide oxygen. - Remove rings or other bands which may become tight with local swelling. - Immobilize bitten extremity. - ▶ Minimize venom absorption by keeping bite area still and patient - ▶ Mark time and extent of erythema and edema with pen. - ► Transport promptly for definitive observation and treatment. - ▶ Do not use ice or refrigerants. - Consider ALS for systemic symptoms or pain control